 Analgesic Creams, Rubs, and Sprays

-Topical pain killers, or analgesics, are sprayed on or rubbed into the skin over painful muscles or joints.
-Although are all designed to relieve pain, different products use different ingredients.
-Here are the most common ingredients found in products available without a prescription.
+Topical painkillers, or analgesics, are sprayed on, rubbed in, or applied as patches onto the skin over painful muscles or joints.
+Although all are designed to relieve pain, different products use different ingredients.
+Here are some of the most common.

 - Counterirritants.
-Ingredients such as menthol, methylsalicylate, and camphor are called counterirritants because they create a burning or cooling sensation that distracts your mind from the pain.
+Ingredients such as menthol, methyl salicylate (oil of evergreen), and camphor are called counterirritants because they create a burning or cooling sensation that distracts your mind from the pain.

 - Salicylates.
 These same ingredients that give aspirin its pain-relieving quality are found in some creams.
 When absorbed into the skin, they may help with pain, particularly in joints close to the skin, such as the fingers, knees, and elbows.

 - Capsaicin.
 The main ingredient of hot chili peppers, capsaicin is also one of the most effective ingredients for topical pain relief.
+It can be helpful for joint pain and for diabetic nerve pain.
 When first applied, capsaicin creams cause a warm tingling or burning sensation.
 This gets better over time.
 You may need to apply these creams for a few days up to a couple of weeks before you notice relief from pain.

 Here's what you need to know to get the greatest effects and minimize the risks of these products: